Pearl Coast Zoological Gardens: Further animal acquisition

 According to the zoo's 1988 guidebook, the first exotic species (other than camels, kangaroos and wallabies) to enter the zoo were scimitar-horned oryx, imported from Marwell Zoological Park in Hampshire, England in 1987.

+"Alistair chartered a wide-bodied jet to load them on while I sorted the animals and helped supervise the loading of the plane (..)
+An experienced zookeeper from Marwell Zoo and I sat at the back of the plane.
+I could barely squeeze past the boxes to get to the front of the plane while sloshing through the river of urine on the floor."

+— — Vet Dave Morrell describing the transport of animals via plane in the 2002 book And Why Broome?

+Zoo vet Dave Morrell was involved with this trip to England to transport the animals to Broome, and spent a month living at McAlpine's house in Little College Street, London.
+As part of the project, animals were collected from Marwell Zoo as well as Whipsnade Zoo in Bedfordshire, before being flown in a chartered jet to Canada, Hawaii, New Zealand and then Perth, from where the animals were transported by land.
+None of the 50-60 exotic animals died en route.

 John Knowles, the Director of Marwell Zoo was pictured in the guidebook walking around Pearl Coast Zoo on a site inspection with members of staff.
 A number of Nyala antelope were also brought from Marwell Zoo around the same time.
 "Since then there has been a constant flow of new arrivals from all over the world" the guidebook continued, "the most recent being a pair of pygmy hippopotamuses who are on breeding loan from Melbourne Zoo".
 The hippos were flown into Broome onboard an RAAF Hercules plane.
 A November 1990 article in New Idea magazine confirmed that they had produced a male baby.

 A breeding pair of greater kudu were brought to the zoo in 1987; at the time the only members of the species in Australia.

+The journalist Hugh Edwards wrote in the 2000s that:

+For a time the zoo went well.
+There were literally hundreds of birds and animals.
+That meant that there were rows of cages to build, lakes to be dug for aquatic fish and bird life.
+The problem was that each species of animals naturally had to be fed a particular diet.
+Herbivores were different from dingoes, cockatoos different from bats and bandicoots.
+That required zookeepers who knew how to look after animals.
+Experts have never come cheaply.